bevry-archive/documentation/bevry/01-community/coding-standards.html.md

 ### Naming Convention

 Class names should be CamelCase, while everything else should be camelCase.
-Acronyms should be treated specially, see example.
+Acronyms should be treated specially.

-Example:

 ``` coffeescript
 class JSONHandler